grea09/color/doc/heart.md

 ![Example of the refinement process for subgoal resolution](graphics/refinement.svg){#fig:refinement}

-In @def:side-effects, we mentioned effects that aren't present in classical POCL, namely *negative resolvers*.
+In @def:resolvers, we mentioned effects that aren't present in classical POCL, namely *negative resolvers*.
 All classical resolvers only add steps and causal links to the partial plan.
 Our method needs to remove composite steps and their adjacent links when expanding them.

 # The Heart of the Method